📖 Grammaire anglaise — Niveau intermédiaire

 all / most / some / none (of…)

-La structure partitive — all of the, most of them, none of us
+La structure partitive — all of the, most of them

 partitifpartitive